acoyfellow/blaze/README.md

 ## Why We're Building It
 - **Firestore Alternative:**
+  `firebase-admin` does not work on Workers.
 Cloudflare doesn’t offer Firestore, but Durable Objects can act as a document store with additional capabilities (e.g., WebSockets, custom logic).

 - **Real-Time Updates:**
   We want to support real-time updates for connected clients, similar to Firestore’s `onSnapshot` functionality.